scriptwide-fonts/scriptwide-sans-cjk/README.md

 ## A note about an incorrect mapping

 Though unifiable, in Plangothic, the glyph for `U+26979 𦥹` should be mapped to `U+22C93 𢲓`.
 This issue has never been addressed.
-This will be fixed in the next version of Scriptwide Sans CJK-B.
+This has already been fixed since `v1.002`.

 Below are screenshots from <zi.tools>.